Givs/fastapi-postgres/README.md

 # Using Insomnia
 [Install Insomnia](https://docs.insomnia.rest/insomnia/install)
-<h4>You can download [this file](https://mega.nz/file/YpJExDaY#QHQG373fMcM9727mijEeW-lFga-gjF4Q84UZexClY8s) and import in your insomnia.
-Contains all endpoints and
-methods already setup to test requests and responses.</h4>
+You can download [this file](https://mega.nz/file/YpJExDaY#QHQG373fMcM9727mijEeW-lFga-gjF4Q84UZexClY8s) and import in your insomnia.
+Contains all endpoints and methods already setup to test requests and responses